 Recyclable at the Curb, Mixed Together:

-Empty plastic bottles, tubs, jars and jugs (lids may be left on empty containers)
+- Empty plastic bottles, tubs, jars and jugs (plastic lids may be left on empty plastic containers)

-Aluminum and steel food and beverage containers, such as cans and pie tins
+- Aluminum and steel food and beverage containers, such as soup cans and sardine tins

-Tetra Packs—such as soy/rice milk cartons and juice boxes (not juice pouches)
+- Cartons and liquid boxes—such as milk/soy/rice milk cartons and juice boxes (not juice pouches)

 Items Not Accepted for Curbside Recycling Include:

 - Plastic bags (All bags are being phased out of the single-stream recycling industry nationwide.
 Please return them to retail store collection bins.)

 - Shredded paper is not recyclable in our program (Not even bagged.
 No shredded paper!)